psychemedia/island-storynotes/bids/past_futures_th_wondering.md

 The community process can by triggered by / supported using prompts of stories identified in documentary collections, backed up by / further triggered by research from documentary collections, etc.

 *I don't have a clear idea about who or what this "community" or "communities"  is or are, how it/they might be identified, approached, recruited?
+FB provides ones possible entry point, I guess, though limited to people in it and with access to it?
+(E.g. [Isle of Wight History and Heritage group](https://www.facebook.com/IsleOfWightHistoryAndHeritage), which is not accessible / requires being logged in to FB).
 For a specific location, I imagine it might include regular walkers, dog-walkers, etc., as well as occasional, one-off visitors, etc. Related interested might be generated from offering "work in progress" talks to local history societies, interest groups, etc?
 Chatting to folk in cafes, pubs, etc.?*

 ## Trades